donnatchris/ft_printf-42/README.md

 # PROJECT FT_PRINTF FOR 42
+By chdonnat (Christophe Donnat from 42 Perpignan, France)

 ## AIM OF THE PROJECT
 You will discover a popular and versatile C function: printf().
 This exercise is a great